Protect Yourself from These Common Military Scams

 Phishing Scams

 Phishing scams seem to be everywhere these days.
-Unfortunately, sometimes they use military-related companies and organizations that you trust to get information out of you.
+Unfortunately, sometimes, they use military-related companies and organizations you trust to get information out of you.
 You might get an email or phone call from someone claiming to be from DFAS (Defense Finance and Accounting Service) asking for your personal information or with links to click that can put malware on your computer that steals your personal information.

 Rental Property Scams